silphid/silphid.unity/README.md

 ### The Container

 The `Container` class is the central class in *Injexit*.
 You create an instance of it at startup, use it to configure all your type *bindings*, and then let it perform its wonders.
-That class implements the `IContainer` interface, which itself derives from the `IBinder`, `IResolver` and `IInjector` interfaces.
-Those interfaces correspond to the three types of operations you may need to perform in your application, which we will explore in the three following sections.
+That class implements the `IContainer` interface, which itself derives from the `IBinder`, `IResolver` and `IInjector` interface.
+Those interfaces correspond to the three types of operations you may need to perform in your application.
+We will explore those three types of operations in the following sections named respectively *Binding*, *Resolving* and *Injecting*.

 ![](Doc/InjexitContainer.png "IContainer")